 Skeleton Coast - Namibia

 Terrace Bay is situated in the Skeleton Coast Park in north-west Namibia.
-It is around 5 hours drive north of Swakupmund.
-As it is the only hostel inside the park, it can attract a decent amount of tourists, mainly because there is nowhere else to stay.
+It is around 5 hours drive north of the town of Swakopmund.
+As it is the only accommodation inside the Skeleton Coastpark, it can attract a decent amount of tourists, mainly because there is nowhere else to stay.

 Some visitors to the area use Terrace Bay as a point to explore the Uniab River Delta, a great destination for hiking, bird watching, game viewing and dunes.
 Walking along the beach is also very popular, and probably the only other activity visitors can do here.

 Terrace Bay has 2 shops.
 One for the staff and one for tourists.
 The tourist shop has Terrace Bay branded T-shirts and shirts, some fishing equipment, a small selection of groceries, beers, ciders and wines.
 There is a clinic for employees and tourists alike, staffed by a resident nurse.
 Children are 'more than welcome' to stay here.

 The dining room serves a variety of meals, all from a set menu.
 Wine and beer can also be ordered.

 Accommodation is in 20 double rooms and a beach chalet.
 Power to the resort is supplied by generator.

 - Double Rooms: Each unit has twin beds, an en-suite shower and toilet, a fridge and a tea/coffee station.

 - Beach Chalet: The Beach Chalet is for groups or families of between 3 and 10 guests.
 The facilities are similar to the Double Rooms